pihiwatari/SSG-template/projects/sample-project.md

 ---
 ## How to work with your friends, if they're just starting their project?
 Just share what you can do to help them.

-I and my wife met with some friends who have an idea for their new business, a Japanese food catering service.
+Me and my wife met with some friends who have an idea for their new business, a Japanese food catering service.
 So, they invited me to try some of the food (delicious btw!).

 ![Yuta's dish n°1](/static/img/whatsapp-image-2021-09-20-at-9.21.53-pm-2-.jpeg "Can't remember the name, but it is fried fish and it was delicious!")